 Right to silence in criminal cases

 - Where the particular law places a requirement on the accused who raises a statutory defence to prove this defence.
-(For example where you are charged with possession of drugs and the prosecution proved that you actually had the drugs.
+(For example, where you are charged with possession of drugs and the prosecution proved that you actually had the drugs.
 It is then a legal requirement for you to prove that you did not know that they were drugs.
-Otherwise you will be convicted).
+Otherwise you may be convicted).

-- Where you offer a defence of insanity.
-It is then up to you to prove your insanity and this is not a proof that rests with the prosecution.
+- Where you offer a defence of insanity or diminished responsibility.
+It is then up to you to prove your insanity or diminished responsibility and this is not a proof that rests with the prosecution.